phillipSloan/ComputationalLogic/report.md

 ```
 This code was derived from the existing and new standard prove_rb clauses.
 Two versions are used to allow both a head or a body to be unified by the meta-interpreter.
 It works by trying to prove the opposite position, so inverting what it is trying to prove.

+Finally, to prevent the code to cycle in infinite recursive loops, a counter was added.

 ### Command Line Code
 The majority of work done for this assignment was performed using the prolexa command line interface.
 When prolexa stored_rules are instantiated using prolexa_cli, it is currently possible to put two conflicting rules into the rule-base, such as: